 Occupations and Workforce

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Gilmore is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Gilmore is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Gilmore is a city of service providers, managers and sales and office workers.
 There are especially a lot of people living in Gilmore who work in management occupations (18.28%), office and administrative support (17.20%) and food service (15.05%).

 Another important characteristic of Gilmore is that a lot of people work in agricultural jobs, especially compared to most other communities in America, and there are quite a number of farms in town.